EricLicea-Projects/Guessemon/README.md

 ## ✨ Features

-- 🧩 Pokémon-style guessing gameplay in the browser
+- 🧩 Guess the Pokémon of the day.
-- 🔁 Randomized game rounds so each session feels different
+- 🔁 New Pokémon arrives at Midnight UTC.
 - 📱 Responsive layout that works on desktop and mobile
-- 🚀 Fast development setup with Vite hot module reloading

-*(You can adjust or add more features here as you continue building the game.)*
+-
 ---

 ## 🧰 Tech Stack

 - **Framework:** React
 - **Language:** TypeScript
-- **Build Tool:** Vite
-- **Package Manager:** npm